AqwamCreates/DataPredict/docs/API/Optimizers/BaseOptimizer.md

 #### Parameters:

-* learningRate: The learning rate used by the optimizer.
+* learningRate: The learning rate used by the base optimizer.

-* costFunctionDerivatives: The cost function derivatives calculatedby the optimizer.
+* costFunctionDerivatives: The cost function derivatives calculatedby the base optimizer.

 #### Returns: